 Original article published on 5/2/2016

-What is this all about and why is it important?
+What is risk-reward and why is it important in swing trading stocks?
 Unless your are EXTREMELY good at picking solid companies and have the patience level similar to that of Warren Buffett to hold for decades and decades; trading requires you to be governed by rules.

 I outlined some in my "methodology" piece and make no mistake, these rules are set in place as defense against the markets' unknowns.
 Which, after a decade of trading, is quite a lot.